Fellowship 2024 applications have now be awarded! For more information about our successful fellows please visit: Meet

 - Location.
 The fellowship must take place in a European Country (or can be outside Europe for the Aicardi Fellowship).
 Europe is taken as the region for which the European Office of WHO is responsible http://www.euro.who.int/en/countriesOne centre can only receive a maximum of 2 EPNS Fellows in one year.
 The fellowship cannot take place in the same country the applicant currently practices.

 - EPNS membership.
-Candidates must have been an EPNS member for at least 6 months when the application period opened (the date the application period opened is 29 June 2022), with the 2022 membership fee paid at the date of application.
+Candidates must have been an EPNS member for at least 6 months when the application period opened (the date the application period opened is XX, therefore the candidate must have been an EPNS member since XX), with the current years membership fee paid at the date of application.

-- Resident or young specialist Less than 5 years after obtaining PN registration) of Paediatric Neurology.
+- Resident or young specialist of Paediatric Neurology: Less than 5 years after obtaining Paediatric Neurology registration.
 PhD students who are not Paediatric Neurologists or training for Paediatric Neurology do not qualify.
 The scheme is targeted at those who are at the early stages of their training in the field of paediatric neurology.

 - Fluent in relevant language of the centre which will be hosting the fellowship.